 The connected health market is booming.
 Wearables and other health-focused connected products are multiplying, and CES 2019 is proof of this.
 The French brand, Withings, took the opportunity to unveil the very first analog watch capable of recording an electrocardiogram.
 Apple opened the door to this with its Apple Watch Series 4, but Withings (ex-Nokia) continues and democratizes the concept.
-We were able to test it, so here are our first impressions.
+Now available in stores, we were able to try it for several weeks and here is our full review.

-While the ECG functionality of the Apple Watch Series 4 has already proven its worth in the United States by saving lives, it is still not available in Europe (the watch has yet to obtain its certification in the European Union) and it's not exactly affordable.
-The good news is that things will change with the Withings Move ECG.
+While the ECG functionality of the Apple Watch Series 4 has already proven its worth in the United States by saving lives, it is still not affordable, financially speaking.
+Good news, things are changing with the Withings Move ECG.

 A smooth evolution

 Aesthetically speaking, the Withings Move ECG does not change much compared to the Steel.
-The brand has retained the design of the analog watch .
+The brand retains the design of the analog watch .
 A good decision since many users avoid smartwatches because of their look.

-But in the end, it is not the design of his watch or the fitness features that interest us the most, but rather its ability to record an electrocardiogram.
-Withings has succeeded in finally offering an Android watch capable of recording an ECG.
+But in the end, it is not the design of this watch or the fitness features that interests us the most about this model but its ability to record an electrocardiogram.
+Withings thus succeeds in the small feat of finally offering an Android watch capable of recording an ECG.

 The Move ECG can record the electrical signal from the heart in a matter of seconds and is available on request.
-The aim is to help detect atrial fibrillation, the most common and responsible form of arrhythmia responsible for about 1/3 of strokes in Europe, according to the manufacturer.
+The aim is to help detect atrial fibrillation, the most common and responsible form of arrhythmia according to the manufacturer of about 1/3 of strokes in Europe.
+However, 90 percent of these accidents could be avoided with early detection.

-Withings is particularly proud of this model that could help the brand get back on track and hopes to "change the game in cardiovascular disease detection" according to Eric Carreel, President of Withings: "We have created a simple alert system with record autonomy that can be worn every day, in order to register an ECG immediately upon the appearance of a symptom, allowing early management of fibrillation".
+Withings is particularly proud of this model that could help the brand get back on track and hopes to "change the game in cardiovascular disease detection," according to Eric Carreel, President of Withings.
+"We have created a simple alert system with record autonomy that can be worn daily, to record an ECG immediately upon symptom onset, allowing early management of atrial fibrillation."

-The Move ECG wants to democratize the electrocardiogram, since traditional medical devices are often quite complicated.
-To perform an ECG on the watch, simply press both sides of the dial and wait for it to take the measurement.
+The Move ECG wants to democratize the realization of an ECG, since traditional medical devices are often quite complicated, it is true.
+To perform an ECG, it's quite simple.
+Simply press both sides of the dial and wait for the watch to take the measurement.
 To do this, the Move ECG has three electrodes (two at the back and one on the steel ring around the glass).

 After the failed Nokia episode, Withings has made a remarkable return to the market.
 This new watch, the first one capable of making an ECG and compatible on Android, has great promise.
-Marketed at a reasonable price, it allows you to afford the functionality of recording an electrocardiogram without breaking the bank.
-Add to that the usual fitness features of Withings watches and a one-year autonomy, and you may have one of the future best sellers in the wearables sector.
-Finally, only a delay in obtaining FDA and CE approval could ruin the potential of Withings Move ECG.
-All that remains now is to thoroughly test the watch when it is released.
+Marketed at a reasonable price, it allows you to afford the functionality of recording an electrocardiogram without breaking the bank, plus the usual fitness features of Withings watches and one-year of battery life, and you may have one of the future bestsellers in the industry in front of you.